Svalorzen/CppCopyProposal/README.md

 diamonds can be created).

 The additional definitions that can be added in the type-clone must not conflict with the cloned ones, or the new definition is ill-formed.
-Added attributes are added after the cloned ones in terms of ordering.
+New attributes are added after the cloned ones in terms of ordering.

 ### A Simple Example ###